arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_log.md

 @RESTDESCRIPTION
 Returns fatal, error, warning or info log messages from the server's global log.
+The result is a JSON object with the following properties:

+- **total**: the total amount of log entries before pagination
-The result is a JSON array with log messages that matched the search criteria.
+- **messages**: an array with log messages that matched the criteria

 This API can be turned off via the startup option `--log.api-enabled`.
 In case the API is disabled, all requests will be responded to with HTTP 403.
 If the